Reeta Chakrabarti, Doctor of Letters (honoris causa)

 Jane Hanstock, Honorary Fellowship

-Jane served for nine years as a member of the University’s Governing Body between 2006 and 2015.
+Jane served for nine years as a member of the University's Board of Governors between 2006 and 2015.
 Jane brought an enormous amount of knowledge and experience to the role of Governor from her from long career as an academic and her senior leadership role as a Pro Vice Chancellor International at the University of Salford.

 Dr Ann Lees, Honorary Fellowship

-Ann was appointed to the Governing Body in 2008, bringing extensive knowledge of working in education as a lecturer, the Diocesan Director for Education and as an independent education consultant following her retirement in 2014.
+Ann was appointed to the Board of Governors in 2008, bringing extensive knowledge of working in education as a lecturer, the Diocesan Director for Education and as an independent education consultant following her retirement in 2014.
 She taught in the English departments at both the University of York and what was then the College of Ripon and York St John.